 We offer all U.S.-based employees the opportunity to participate in a 401(k) plan.
 The general purpose of our 401(k) plan is to provide employees with an incentive to make regular savings contributions in order to provide additional financial security during retirement.
 Our 401(k) plan provides that we match 25% of an employee's contribution, up to an employee contribution of 4% of salary.
-Our named executive officers, other than Mr. Netto, participate in this 401(k) plan on the same basis as all of our other participating employees.
-Our senior executives in Brazil, including Mr. Netto, receive a car allowance on a monthly basis to assist with the cost of transportation.
+Our named executive officers in the U.S. participate in this 401(k) plan on the same basis as all of our other participating employees.